chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 == Changelog ===
+= 2.8.1 =
+* Enhancement - better user control when running in the background.

 = 2.8 =
 * Added new feature - Auto subscribe forum users to newly created topic so they also get replies notifications.
 See bbPress Notify (No-Spam) > Settings > Topics tab > bbPress Forums Subscriptions Override section.
 * Added i18n files.